When I was in college, I needed all the extra money I could get.

-Here are six paid clinical trials and studies for…
+Here are seven paid clinical trials and studies for…

-If you’ve never had a migraine, be glad and just take my word for it: They really, really suck.
+If you’ve never had a migraine, be glad you can just take my word for it: They’re really, really bad.

-Local research studies may offer payment/compensation up to $625.
+Local research studies may offer payment/compensation up to $1,150 (learn more here).
 These studies help doctors discover better ways to treat — and hopefully eliminate — migraines.
-(Read more here.)